finnboeger/NMEA2000/README.md

 - good documentation.
 For now only the expected values for the messages are documented

 The interface for creating messages will likely change in the future.
-There is currently no pypi package, thus the library needs to be installed manually.
+There is currently no pypi package, thus the library needs to be installed manually using `python setup.py build && python setup.py install`